Chevrotain/chevrotain/readme.md

 Only a single dependency to [lodash](https://lodash.com/).

 ## Compatibility
-The Generated artifact(chevrotain.js) should run any modern Javascript ES5 runtime.
+The Generated artifact(chevrotain.js) can run any modern Javascript ES5 runtime.
 * The CI build runs the tests under Node.js.
 * additionally local testing is done on latest versions of Chrome/Firefox/IE.
 * The dependency to lodash is imported via [UMD](https://github.com/umdjs/umd),